dustinfast/aeye_typer/README.md

 # AEye Typer

-I was diagnosed with Amyotrophic Lateral Sclerosis (ALS, AKA Lou-Gehrig's Disease) in early 2020.
+In early 2020 I was diagnosed with Amyotrophic Lateral Sclerosis (ALS, AKA Lou-Gehrig's Disease).
 This application is intended to give myself the ability to continue my Computer Science and Artificial Intelligence (AI) work long after I lose the dexterity required to operate a physical mouse and keyboard.
 It is a work in progress.

 Author: Dustin Fast <dustin.fast@outlook.com>, 2020